We advise on appropriate, properly fitted footwear to prevent unnecessary injury

-From a podiatric perspective it is vital that you have the most appropriate and correct-fitting footwear.
 Poor-fitting footwear can lead to blisters, ingrown toenails and heel pain and can cause muscle strains and injury.
-And wearing shoes that are not designed for the activity you are engaging in may place your feet and lower limbs under unnecessary strain, increasing your risk of injury as well as causing discomfort.
+Wearing shoes that are not designed for the activity you are engaging in may place your feet and lower limbs under unnecessary strain, increasing your risk of injury as well as causing discomfort.

 Best-practice tips for footwear selection